 There’s no limit to the number of cases you can build.

 You can go from a standard plain chatbot that doesn’t really need any variable up to complex, looping and even recursive designs.

 It’s awesome!
-You can design your chatbot with the business model in mind and later adapt it to the specific channel like it would be for the Whatsapp bot.
+You can design your chatbot with the business model in mind and later adapt it to the specific channel as it would be for the Whatsapp bot.

 What and what not

-Different channels support different contents in different ways.
+Different channels support different content in different ways.

 WhatsApp can do a lot of things, but not everything: buttons, carousels or lists, for example, are not supported.
 These contents will still be displayed if your chatbot runs, for example, under Telegram but will remain invisible in a WhatsApp conversation.

 To avoid using unsupported content, make sure to check the relevant platform icon you can see on every action: just hover the mouse to access a detailed description of the expected behavior.